gmcgarry/eeprog/README.md

 # eeprog

-Basic programmer for AT28C64 EEPROMs using two 74HC595 logic chips and PIC16F62x microcontroller.
+Basic programmer for AT28Cxx EEPROMs using two 74HC595 logic chips and a PIC16F62x microcontroller.

 ![Programmer](programmer.png)